- Graduate Studies Responsibilities

 |15||Submit official .pdf of dissertation to ETD web site (DMA students submit PDF programs to ETD site and turn CDs in to the Graduate School)||Student||Graduate School Dissertation Supervisor||Prior to deadline|

-As per Texas Tech University Operating Procedures: a student may only receive 1 copy of a diploma; diplomas will be available for pick up 5 business days following commencement.
-After the mandatory 5 business days, all remaining diplomas will be mailed to the address listed on your Intent to Graduate form.
+As per Texas Tech University Operating Procedures: a student may only receive 1 diploma.
+All diplomas will be mailed out to August graduates to the address listed on the graduation application.

-If you have decided NOT to attend the December ceremony or will NOT graduate this semester as planned, please notify the Graduate School at (806) 742-2781.
+If you have decided NOT to attend the August ceremony or will NOT graduate this semester as planned, please notify the Graduate Enrollment Services team by email at email@example.com.

 NOTE: To be considered, applications must include the following forms: